Clicky

 It goes without saying, but you should only work with an accountant if they’re suitably qualified.

-At a bare minimum, they should have an AAT foundation certificate.
-This is an entry-level qualification which gives a good grounding in bookkeeping, costing, and other basic issues around financial administration.
+They should have an AAT foundation certificate at a minimum.
+This entry-level qualification gives a good grounding in bookkeeping, costing, and other basic issues of financial administration.

 More experienced accountants will typically: